ovidiugabriel/pharen-racket/README.md

 ###### Static method call

-In the same idea.
+There are no distinguished "static methods".
+Use "functions" instead of static methods.
 The static method call

 ```clojure
 (:: Route (get "user/{name}" f))